reproto/reproto/README.md

 * A build system with a package manager and a `reproto.toml` [build manifest].
 * A rich, markdown-based [documentation generator].
 * (eventually) A [central repository] of usable schemas.

-You can take the derive feature of reproto for a spin at <https://reproto.github.io>.
-This loads the library through WASM based on [stdweb].

 These things combined support an ecosystem where schemas can be maintained and shared across projects.